RvN-R/milestone-3-missingpiece/README.md

 ## Deployment
 ### Deploy The Application using Heroku
 1. Before creating an account with Heroku you will have needed to created a requirements.txt and Procfile in you application, otherwise Heroku won't know what application and dependencies are required to run the app.

-2. Log in or Register with Heroku
+2. Log in or Register with Heroku.

 3. Once logged in you will be taken to your Dashboard, at the top right hand corner of the Dashboard you will see New.
 Click New and select Create New App
 4. You will be prompted to input an App name, this needs to be unique.

 5. You will then be prompted to "Choose a region" from a drop down list.
-Once chosen click "Create app"
+Once chosen click "Create app".

 6. Once created the next step is to connect the app.
 The simplest process is automatic deployment from your Github repository.
-So in Deployment method click "GitHub - Connect to GitHub"
+So in Deployment method click "GitHub - Connect to GitHub".

 7. Below a "Connect to Github" section will appear.
 Make sure that your GitHub name appears in the first drop down menu, and then add your repository name and click search.

 8. Once Heroku finds your repository click connect.

-9. Go up to the top of the page and click "Settings"
+9. Go up to the top of the page and click "Settings".

-10. Scroll down the page to the "Config Vars"section and click the "Reveal Config Vars" button
+10. Scroll down the page to the "Config Vars"section and click the "Reveal Config Vars" button.

 11. At this point you are going to tell Heroku the variables you have hidden in your env.py in your app, otherwise you could get unwanted application errors.

 12. Input a varible called IP and its value needs to be 0.0.0.0

 13. Input a variable called PORT and its value needs to be 5000

 14. Input a variable called SECRET_KEY and you need to copy the secret key from you env.py and paste in the value.

 15. Input a variable called MONGO_DBNAME and copy the MONGO_DBNAME value from your env.py and paste in as the value.

 16. Input a variable called MONGO_URI, once again copying the MONGO_URI value from your env.py and paste in as the value.

 17. Got to the top of the page and click "Deploy"

-18. Before following the next step, go back to your app and make sure any changes have been pushed to your repository
+18. Before following the next step, go back to your app and make sure any changes have been pushed to your repository.

 19. Click "Enable Automatic Deployment"

 20. Scroll down to "Manual deploy" section of the Deploy page.
 Make sure "master" branch is selected and click "Deploy Brand"

 21. Heroku will recieve the code from GitHub, and start building the app.
 This could take a few minutes.

 22. Once successful Heroku will notify you, click "View: to view the app and copy the domain link.